N4v1ds0n/budget-ledger/readme.md

 Last but not least I would like to thank :

     My mentor Mo Shami for his very helpful advice and guidance as well as feedback on my work.
-    My wife for her design advice and testing the page now and then.
+    My wife for testing the page now and then.